For Business Owners Building Something Bigger & Creating A Lasting Financial Legacy

 Do you try to upsell me into anything outside of what this suggests, like ongoing tax and compliance?

 No. This process is designed to determine whether corrective and rectification work is justified, and if so, what that work involves.
 It is not a disguised entry point into unnecessary services.
-We encourage you to keep your accountant, even if they are only transactional, as this process will only compliment and elevate their effectiveness for you.
+We encourage you to keep your accountant, even if they are only transactional, as this process will only complement and elevate their effectiveness for you.

-If ongoing work is genuinely needed, I suggest first discussing this with your existing accountant after you have been through our corrective advisory and professional rectification solution.
 We find the large majority of clients are able to preserve their existing relationship, with a new level of re-engagement by their accountant.

 What do I receive from the initial diagnostic phase?